Together-Java/ModernJava/src/standard_input/challenges.md

 Unfortunately the clown stopped me at the elephant.
 ```

-Make a program that asks a user for some nouns, verbs, etc. and produces
+Make a program that asks a user for some nouns, verbs, etc. and prints
 a Mad Lib using those words.